 We got to our hotel, The Belgrave, and had an hour to kill before our room was ready.
 So we went to a pub down the road and got burgers and fish and chips to hold us over.

 My trip to overcoming jet lag is something my mother-in-love shared with me.
 Take a 1-2 hour nap as soon as you arrive and don’t go to sleep until it’s bedtime.
-Well it was the best two hour nap of our lives!
+Well, it was the best two-hour nap in our lives!
 We were still groggy when we woke up but got up and decided to walk around.
-It was a Sunday and pretty busy but managed to see Parliament, Big Ben, Westminster Abbey and other London-y places.
+It was a Sunday and pretty busy but managed to see Parliament, Big Ben, Westminster Abbey, and other London-y places.
 We did pretty well for ourselves and went to bed late!

 We walked around more and found some fun things before realizing we were famished.
 We stopped at an Italian restaurant called Bella Italia and I ate almost an entire pizza on my own!